1. What are LED Lights, and do they save energy?

 13. What component of the LED system is typically the first to fail?

 Almost always, it is the driver.
-That is why it is important to know who makes the driver in the LED fixture or retrofit you purchase.
-Brand names like Meanwell, Inventronics and Philips are great.
-A LED product with a 1 or 2 year warranty is an indication of how good the driver or product is.
-Typically a good driver should last more than 50,000 hours.
+That is why it is important to know who makes the driver in the LED fixture or retrofit that you purchase.
+We recommend brands like Philips, Inventronics, and Meanwell.
+An LED product with a 1- or 2-year warranty is an indication of how good the driver or product is.
+Typically, a good driver should last more than 50,000 hours.

 14. What is the most common reason LEDs fail?

 Heat.
-Heat is the enemy of electronics, the hotter it is, the shorter the light.
-However, with good design, you can create a light or fixture that can withstand some high heat environments.
-Typically a fixture or bulb with an external driver will last longer than an integrated fixture that has the LEDs and driver as one unit.
+Heat is the enemy of electronics, the hotter it is, the shorter the lifespan of the light.
+With a good design, a light fixture can be made to withstand high-heat environments.
+A bulb or fixture that has an external driver will usually last longer than an integrated fixture that has the LEDs and driver as one unit.

-CRI is Color Rendering Index.
-It is a measurement of the quality of light.
-Where as lumens is a measurement of the quantity of light, CRI is the measurement of quality.
+CRI measures the quality of light.
+This contrasts with lumens, which measure the quantity of light.
 It is a scale between 0 and 100.
-0 is bad, 100 is great.
-LED’s typically are in the 70-95 range.
+0 is bad, and 100 is great.
+LEDs typically are in the 70-95 range.
 The higher the CRI, the more expensive the LED chip, and therefore the more expensive the product itself.